adityadash01/Analog-IC-Design-Summer-Internship-Course--2025-/README.md

 ## Introduction

-Hi there! 👋
-Welcome to the repository for the **Summer Internship Program on Analog Integrated Circuit (IC) Design**.
+Welcome to my repository for the **Summer Internship Program on Analog Integrated Circuit (IC) Design**.
 I’m an Electrical and Electronics Engineering student who just completed this program, and I’m excited to share my experience, the knowledge I gained, and some resources you’ll need if you’re interested in Analog IC Design.

 ---